 When your child is on treatment

-- Give your child a little to eat, but often.
-Their taste buds will probably be affected so don’t be surprised if they no longer eat foods they previously loved.
+- Give them a little to eat, but often.
+Their taste buds will probably be affected so don’t be surprised if they no longer eat foods that they previously loved.
 You may also be advised that your child avoids particular foods entirely while on treatment.

-- Given the number of hospital visits your child may have during the course of his/her treatment it is a good idea to keep a suitcase ready with the essentials such as pyjamas for both of you, wash bag and the really important games and books that help pass the time in hospital for kids who just want to play
+- Given the number of hospital visits your child may have during the course of his/ her treatment it is a good idea to keep a suitcase ready with the essentials such as pyjamas for both of you, wash bag and favourite games and books that help pass the time in hospital

 Here are some questions you can ask when meeting with your doctors

 - What type of cancer does my child have?

 - What is the stage of the disease?

 - What are the treatment choices at this point?

 - What treatment(s) do you recommend and why?